Integral Formulation and the Br\'ezis-Ekeland-Nayroles-Type Principle for Prox-Regular Sweeping Processes: Abstract

 \section{Abstract}

-We study sweeping processes in a Hilbert space driven by time-dependent uniformly prox-regular sets, allowing the moving constraint to exhibit discontinuities of bounded variation.
-We introduce a new \emph{integral} formulation for bounded-variation trajectories, given by a global variational inequality tested against continuous admissible trajectories, and we compare it with the standard \emph{differential-measure} formulation, in which the differential measure of the trajectory is constrained by the proximal normal cone.
-In the prox-regular (generally nonconvex) framework, the variational inequality necessarily includes a quadratic correction term reflecting the hypomonotonicity of proximal normal cones.
+We study sweeping processes in a Hilbert space driven by time-dependent uniformly prox-regular sets, allowing bounded-variation discontinuities of the moving constraint.
+We introduce a new integral formulation for bounded-variation trajectories, expressed as a global variational inequality tested against continuous admissible trajectories, and compare it with the standard differential-measure formulation involving the proximal normal cone.
+In the prox-regular, generally nonconvex, setting, this inequality includes a quadratic correction term arising from the hypomonotonicity of proximal normal cones.

-Under mild regularity assumptions on the moving set, including lower semicontinuity in time, uniform prox-regularity of the values, and a selection-extension property guaranteeing a rich class of test trajectories (satisfied, for instance, in the convex case and for bounded prox-regular sets), we prove that the new integral formulation is equivalent to the differential-measure formulation.
-This yields a unified bounded-variation notion of solution for prox-regular sweeping processes.
+Under mild assumptions on the moving set, including lower semicontinuity in time, uniform prox-regularity, and a selection-extension property ensuring a rich class of test trajectories, we prove that the integral and differential-measure formulations are equivalent.
+This provides a unified bounded-variation notion of solution for prox-regular sweeping processes.

-We further establish a Br\'ezis-Ekeland-Nayroles-type variational characterization via a prox-regular variational residual: the residual is nonpositive along every admissible trajectory, and solutions are exactly those trajectories for which this residual attains its maximal value, namely zero.
-As a consequence, we prove a stability result: a uniform limit of admissible trajectories with vanishing residual is a solution of the limit sweeping process.
-The resulting variational framework provides a robust tool for stability and approximation analyses in the prox-regular, nonconvex setting.
+We also establish a Br\'ezis--Ekeland--Nayroles-type variational characterization through a prox-regular residual: it is nonpositive along admissible trajectories, and solutions are precisely those for which it vanishes.
+As a consequence, we obtain a stability result for uniform limits of admissible trajectories with vanishing residuals.